OrienteerBAP/Orienteer-Guidebook/custom_orienteer_development.md

 # Custom Orienteer Development

-This chapter is for developers.
-Reading it may require experience in coding and database management.
+This chapter is for developers and requires experience in coding and database management.
 This chapter explains how you can:
 * set up the development environment.
 * use Orienteer as a framework for developing your own web application